Photograph by Rus Bowden

 "I love your mama."
 His voice sounded drawn like his body, which was now crouched forward, hands on knees, his head slowly shaking.

 Kate Shelly had gone down in Iowa history as a hero, but to Angel she was something different, a ghost.
-She'd always imagined that the girl died on these tracks, in that very storm, and now haunted the bridge, an angry specter looking for revenge.
+She'd always imagined the girl died on these tracks, in that very storm, and now haunted the bridge, an angry specter looking for revenge.
 It was her home, and the mangled teenagers to whom Grandma referred were her victims.
 Angel planned to whisper "Kate Shelly" to Jacob, when Billy moved away from the edge.
 Without a sound, he was standing right behind them.

 "I love your mama," he said.
 "That ain't never gonna change."
 Angel felt his breath, and then his hand on her shoulder.
 She pulled Jacob—who was also being gripped—closer, nuzzling his head under her arm, as Billy's fingers curled into her skin, digging like they wanted to break through.
 "Thing is, she don't love me back."